csiro-robotics/ohm/docs/docmapusage.md

 }
 ```

-Data can then be queried about individual voxels using a combination of @ref Key "voxel keys" and @c Voxel objects.
+Data can then be queried about individual voxels using a combination of voxel keys and `Voxel` objects.
+The code below
-The code below queries whether the voxel containing a given spatial position is occupied.
+queries whether the voxel containing a given spatial position is occupied.

 ```.cpp
 bool isVoxelAtPositionOccupied(const ohm::OccupancyMap &map, const glm::dvec3 &position)